What is LCFF?

 Under the new system, districts will receive a uniform base grant for every district, adjusted by grade level, plus additional funds for students with greater educational needs, defined as low-income, English learner and foster youth students.
 Districts will get an additional 20 percent of the base grant based on the numbers of these students enrolled in a district, and even more when they make up more than 55 percent of a district's enrollment.

 Districts will have broad discretion over how to use the base grants.
 The funding law says that districts must expand or improve services for high-needs students in proportion to the additional funding that these students bring to the district.
-Temporary regulations that the State Board of Education passed in January 2014 tell districts how much money they must spend each year on high-needs students and when that money can be used to fund schoolwide and districtwide programs.

 The plan must spell out the district's goals for improving student outcomes according to eight priorities set by the state, and align spending to meet the goals.
 Districts that fail to meet their goals and improve student outcomes will receive assistance from county offices of education and through a new agency, the California Collaborative for Educational Excellence.
 Districts that are persistently failing could be subject to state intervention or even a state takeover.